A Quick Guide to Common Law Marriage in California

 • Two parties are together at the time of marriage, not by proxy

-• marry within 90 days of marriage license being issued
+• Marry within 90 days of a marriage license being issued

-The marriage requirements listed above do not apply to a common law marriage in California because such unions do not exist in the California.
+The marriage requirements listed above do not apply to a common-law marriage in California because such unions do not exist in California.

-• the out of state jurisdiction had established common law marriage requirements
+• The of state jurisdiction had established common law marriage requirements